 Matthew is likely written sometime in the 60’s and, like Mark and Luke, is anonymous.
 Tradition attributes this gospel to Matthew, the tax collector who became a disciple of Jesus.
 But I do not think that likely.
 If so, why would he draw so heavily from Mark rather than his own recollections?

 John is traditionally dated to the end of the first century.
 But it seems more likely to me to also come prior to 70 AD and the fall of Jerusalem.
 The author of John is not identified by name.
 But John 21:24 seems to indicate that it is written by one of Jesus disciples, likely John who is the traditional author.

 Two resources will provide an example of the datings that have been assigned to these 5 books.
 The first of these is from the web site, Errant Skeptics (http://www.evidenceforjesuschrist.org/Pages/bible/dating-nt-chronological_order.htm).
 Unfortunately this site is no longer available.
 But it provided a listing of the dates given by a variety of scholars, both liberal and conservative, for the writing of the New Testament books.
 The dates given below discard both the oldest and most recent estimates.

 The second is from the book ‘Redating the New Testament’ by John A. T. Robinson, an often quoted book, although not universally accepted.

 Some Other Thoughts

-If, on the other hand, the gospels were held as sacred from the beginning, and any editing strongly discouraged, then it really would not be strange to see four accounts of Jesus ministry with different focuses, with events in different orders and an inconsistency in the numbers of people in some events.
+If, on the other hand, the gospels were written early, what would you expect to see?
+It could be that they would have been edited through the years.
+And if so, they should be consistent in all of their details.
+But they are not.
+This would indicate that little, if any, editing occurred.
+And it really would not be strange to see multiple accounts of Jesus ministry.
+Each with different focuses, with events in different orders and an inconsistency in the numbers of people in some events.